 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in French Camp, Mississippi and is currently available for bidding.
+The aircraft is located Bardstown, KY in and is currently available for $49,995 although bids are also being accepted.
 Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.